norahty/inpca-mnist/README.md

 ## Contact

 Implemented and modified by norahty.
-For questions, contact directly on slack.
+For questions, contact directly via email norahty [at] seas.upenn.edu